Statutory Information for Parents

 - Our PSHE and RE curriculum enhances pupils' understanding of their place in a culturally diverse society.
 Pupils have the opportunity to have discussions and debates, experience visits and welcome visitors to our school.

-- At all times, we expect all members of our school community to model a tolerant and accepting attitude.
+- We expect all members of our school community to model a tolerant and accepting attitude at all times.

-Please refer to our Policies page where you will find the school’s Behaviour Policy, SEN Policy and our Charging and Remissions Policy.
+Please refer to our Policies page where you will find the school’s Behaviour Policy, SEND Policy and our Charging and Remissions Policy.

 Please refer to our Pupil Premium page to see how this funding is spent and the impact it has had.